Mikeoxygen/my-team-page/README.md

 - When building this project i learnt a lot about CSS grid. i also learnt how to stryture problems the right way in order to get answers.

-- I leaernt abou some rules in css like(auto-fit and positioning)
+- I learnt abou some rules in css like(auto-fit and positioning)

   while i improved my knowledge on responsive design and css grid.